Ting-Ren/Google-Data-Analytics-Capstone---Case-Study-1-/README.md

 2. Data Wrangling, Analysis and AB Testing with SQL, by University of California, Davis

    Data is hosted on mode, which is very similar to the flavor of PostgreSQL.

+   Distributed Computing with Spark SQL, University of California, Davis

+   This course is offered by Databricks, an introduction to the Spark platform.

 3. Tools for Exploratory Data Analysis in Business, by University of Illinois at Urbana-Champaign

    SQL is one part of the tools taught, which include Power BI and Alteryx.